 The Short Answer

 Guitar string tension is the pull associated with a string when it is brought to pitch under defined conditions.
-Approved manufacturer chart sources use tension context to compare strings and show why details such as gauge and scale length matter.
+Manufacturer chart sources use tension context to compare strings and show why details such as gauge and scale length matter.

-For everyday string shopping, tension is best treated as one selection factor, not the whole decision.
-Instrument type, tuning, gauge, material family, coating, and personal preference all remain part of the picture.
+For everyday string shopping, tension is one selection factor, not the whole decision.
+Instrument type, tuning, gauge, material family, coating, and feel preference all remain part of the picture.

 Why Tension Comes Up When Comparing Strings

-Tension matters because string sets are not only labeled by material or instrument family.
+Tension comes up because string sets are not only labeled by material or instrument family.
 They are also labeled by gauge, tuning assumptions, and sometimes technical chart data.
-When you compare strings, you may see references to thickness, pitch, or scale length.
-Those are clues that tension context is part of the discussion.
+When a brand mentions thickness, pitch, or scale length, tension is usually sitting in the background of that explanation.

-The approved CON-62 brief allows tension to be discussed as a technical property shown in manufacturer charts.
-It does not allow invented values, formulas, pseudo-lab graphics, or unsupported setup claims.
+Here, tension is discussed only as a technical property shown in manufacturer charts.
+This guide does not use invented values, formulas, pseudo-lab graphics, or unsupported setup claims.

-That boundary is important.
-Understanding tension terms can help you read a chart more clearly.
-It does not replace instrument-specific setup guidance.
+That boundary matters because understanding tension terms can help you read a chart more clearly, but it does not replace instrument-specific setup guidance.

 The Main Variables In Tension Context

-Manufacturer chart context commonly brings several variables together.
-This article keeps them descriptive so the explanation stays useful and compliant.
+Manufacturer chart context usually brings several variables together.
+This guide keeps them descriptive so the explanation stays useful without drifting into unsupported advice.

 Gauge

-Gauge is string thickness.
-A gauge label helps identify how thick the strings are, usually in thousandths of an inch.
-Gauge is one of the first variables players notice because it is printed on string packs and used throughout manufacturer guides.
+Gauge is string thickness, usually shown in thousandths of an inch.
+It is one of the first variables players notice because it is printed on string packs and used throughout manufacturer guides.

-Gauge belongs in a tension discussion, but it should not be treated as a one-variable answer to every playing or setup question.
+Gauge belongs in a tension discussion, but it is not a one-variable answer to every playing or setup question.

 Pitch Or Tuning

 This guide mentions tuning as chart context only.
-It does not tell readers that changing string tension will fix tuning instability.
+It does not turn tension into a promised fix for tuning instability.

 Scale Length

 Scale length is the vibrating string length used in technical context.
-Approved prior briefs and manufacturer chart notes allow scale length to be discussed as part of how specs are interpreted.
+Manufacturer chart notes include it as part of how specs are interpreted.

 String Family And Construction

-Material family, construction, coating, and winding can all appear in manufacturer-controlled string resources.
-They help explain why strings are compared as complete products rather than just abstract thickness numbers.
+Material family, construction, coating, and winding can all appear in string resources from brands.
+They help explain why strings are compared as complete products, not just abstract thickness numbers.

 For related terminology, use the Guitar Strings Glossary.